the-teachingRSE-project/competencies/competencies.md

 While individuals already work at implementing some of these changes and teaching these skills, it has not yet reached a systemic level.

 The text is organised along the academic progression path (bachelor's degree, master's degree, PhD, Postdoc, PI/Professor).
-Since each level is based on the previous levels we presume that the skills and competencies at each level also encompass those of the previous levels.
+Since each level is based on the previous levels, we presume that the skills and competencies at each level also encompass those of the previous levels.
 Due to the broad need throughout academic specialisations, the described levels serve as a baseline and certain fields will require higher SE skill levels